-During the Scotland's Rock Art Project we will be working with our trained Community Teams to create 3D models of prehistoric carved rocks across Scotland.
-The method we will be using is called Structure from Motion (SfM), which is an image-based modelling technique (often called photogrammetry).
+During the Scotland's Rock Art Project we worked with our trained Community Teams to create 3D models of prehistoric carved rocks across Scotland.
+The method we used is called Structure from Motion (SfM), which is an image-based modelling technique (often called photogrammetry).
 This is a user-friendly and accessible digital tool - all you need is a camera and a scale bar!
 You can find out more about SfM and image-based modelling below.
 If you want to experiment with creating 3D models of rock art (or any other object), you might be interested in our guidance notes on Field Photography for 3D modelling, Creating a 3D Model, and Enhancing and Sharing your 3D Model.

 Image-based (3D) modelling techniques are becoming increasingly widely used in archaeology for 3D recording and visualisation of monuments and artefacts.
 These techniques are particularly well-suited for recording rock art because they show the whole shape of the rock, and also enable us to see faint carvings.
 3D modelling is also an excellent technique for large-scale community-led recording as it does not require specialist equipment or advanced training, and is relatively quick to use.

 Structure from Motion (SfM) is a method commonly applied in archaeology.
 It is very versatile and can be used at a variety of scales.
 In order to produce a 3D model, you need to capture a sequence of photographs, covering the whole surface of the rock.
 Each sequential photograph has to overlap with its neighbour by at least 30%.
 This means that in the next picture you take, you will always have to include at least 30% of the previous photograph.